US Fulbright Logo

 Award Profile

 The joint award with the Bulgarian and Romanian Fulbright Commissions allows students to engage in trans-regional research.
-Up to one award per academic year is open to candidates at all degree levels, but preference is given to Master’s and Ph.D. candidates.
-Applications will be considered in fields related to Bulgaria and Romania, especially: European studies, East European studies, Balkan studies, Black Sea studies, history, political science, social sciences, classical studies, archeology and the arts.
-The award is for ten months – with five months spent in each country.
+Up to 1 award per academic year is open to candidates at all degree levels, but preference is given to Master’s and Ph.D. candidates.
+Applications will be considered in fields related to Bulgaria and Romania, especially: European studies, East European studies, Balkan studies, Black Sea studies, history, political science, social sciences, classical studies, environment and sustainability, archeology and the arts.
+The award is for 10 months – with 5 months spent in each country.
 Applicants may select which country to visit first, depending on the needs of their project.

 Grant Length